linuxsimba/vagrant-osad/README.md

 #### Gateway router (server)
 This is an Ubuntu VM with NAT enabled.
 Create a Flat external network and bind it to the `br-external` interface.
-VM traffic going outbound will be sent NATted out of the vagrant environment, via the gateway router -> deploy server -> and out to the internet.
+VM traffic going outbound will be sent out of the vagrant environment, via the gateway router -> out to the internet.
 Goal for this was to mimic an actual gateway router that one would deploy in a real scenario.

 Seems to work so far.
 I havent' done an install with Cinder but I make requirements for this in the VM by adding an extra 40G drive.
 It shows up as ``/dev/vda``